Point Lepreau Nuclear Generating Station: Operations

-Electrical Output

-The graph represents the annual electricity generation at the site (A and B combined) in TWh.

-As of the end of 2021, the total lifetime output of the facility was 158.04 TWh.

 Incidents

-In 1990, assistant plant operator Daniel George Maston was charged after he took heavy water from the moderator system and added it to a cafeteria drink dispenser.
-Eight employees drank some of the contaminated water.
+On 5 March 1990, assistant plant operator Daniel George Maston was criminally charged with causing a noxious substance to be administered with the intent to cause bodily harm, because he had removed slightly radioactive heavy water from the moderator system and added it to a cafeteria drink dispenser.
+Eight employees drank some of the contaminated water; one received more than four times the legal yearly limit for radiation.
+However, none experienced significant health effects.
+On 2 October 1990, Maston pled guilty, describing his act as a bad joke without "a good reason".

 In 1995, a plywood cover was left in the boiler after completion of a maintenance outage.
 When the heat transport pumps were restarted, the cover was sucked into the heat transport system where it caused catastrophic damage to one of the pumps.
 The cause of the incident was lack of control of temporary modifications, poor work management, lack of foreign material exclusion (FME) measures, and human error.
 There was no public safety significance to the event, since the reactor had been shut down long enough that decay heat power was below the level that required coolant flow.
 However, the breach of the pressure boundary at the damaged pump created a radiation hazard for workers, and debris in feeders, fuel channels and potentially other Heat Transport and Auxiliaries pipework could have created a significant safety hazard during at-power operation.
 The cost of pump repairs, and the production downtime caused by the incident and its cleanup, was significant.
 The incident also left wood and metal debris unrecoverable in the cooling system.
 Maintenance incidents at Lepreau in 1995 cost the facility more than $50 million in repairs and replacement power.

 In 2011, a spill of heavy water in the reactor building triggered a radiation alert and evacuation.
 NB Power stated that the event did not pose significant impact to the public or environment.
 This was the first time the reactor building had ever been evacuated.

+Electrical output

+The graph represents the annual electricity generation at the site in GWh.

+As of the end of 2024, the total lifetime output of the facility was 168,131 GWh.